Lujufeng/base-on-echarts/README.md

 # base-on-echarts
+Note that please create a database before running！

+For more information on the syntax for creating a database please see create_mysql

-step 1:run spyder's files
+Step 1:run spyder's files

-step 2:run show's app.py
+Step 2:run show's app.py

-step 3:run show's main.html
+Step 3:run show's main.html